 Our office is equipped with a special 3D software that allows us to evaluate your bone quality, bone quantity, and bone location for the best possible placement of your dental implants.
 This also allows us to ensure an ideal result for your dental implants.

 Once your dental implant restoration is completed, it is important to keep the area clean and free from infection.
-Dental implants can accumulate plaque and tartar just as teeth can.
+Affordable Dental implants can accumulate plaque and tartar just as teeth can.
 Whether you have just one tooth replaced by an implant or several, professional cleanings will be necessary to keep your implants healthy.
 The time interval for these professional cleanings will be determined by your individual needs.